-Nik was born in Dallas, Texas and raised in Phoenix, Arizona before fleeing west to California.
-He's now an overly self-serious actor and comedian in Los Angeles.
+Nik was born in Texas and raised in Arizona before fleeing west to California.
+He's now an actor and comedian in Los Angeles, best known for playing Zahid on Netflix's new original series, Atypical.

-Nik currently plays Zahid on Netflix's new original series, Atypical, created by Robia Rashid.
-He will soon appear in the Ben Stiller-produced Netflix comedy, Alex Strangelove, in Joshua Leonard’s indie drama, Behold My Heart, and Sony's upcoming thriller, The Maze.
-He's most recently appeared on Comedy Central's Idiotsitter, HBO's The Comeback, FreeForm's Kevin From Work, NBC's The Player, some indie films, and in a variety of only somewhat embarrassing national commercials.
+In 2018, Nik will appear in the Ben Stiller-produced Netflix comedy, Alex Strangelove; in Joshua Leonard’s indie drama, Behold My Heart; and a Sony Picture's thriller called The Maze.
+He's most recently appeared on Comedy Central's Idiotsitter, HBO's The Comeback, FreeForm's Kevin From Work, NBC's The Player, some indie films, and in a variety of only somewhat embarrassing commercials.

 Nik also performs stand-up comedy across the country at venues like The Comedy Store, The Improv, The Laugh Factory, Zanies, Gotham Comedy Club, and random shady bars.
 His work has been featured on BuzzFeed, The Huffington Post, Colorlines, and other outlets.